VR-1: Legacy

-The Mega Visor Display was also eventually released a second time as part of the Sega Net Merc arcade system in 1995; public and critical reception to it was significantly more muted, and the MVD has not been utilized by Sega since.
-Rumors which state that an early version of the Virtual On: Cyber Troopers arcade game was planned to use the headset also circulate - though these are not confirmed, the MVD design is incorporated into the original "Virtuaroids" of the first game.
+The Mega Visor Display was released a second time as part of the Sega Net Merc arcade system in 1995, although its reception was more muted, and the Mega Visor Display has not been utilized by Sega since this release.
+Rumors claiming that the Mega Visor Display was planned to be used with the arcade game Virtual On: Cyber Troopers exist, but have not been confirmed.
+The design is incorporated into the original "Virtuaroids" of the first game.